firezone/firezone/docs/docs/administer/upgrade.md

 default to `https://` + the FQDN of your server.

 Reminder, the configuration file can be found at `/etc/firezone/firezone.rb`.
-For an exhaustive list of configuration variables and their description, see the [configuration file reference]({%link docs/reference/configuration-file.md%}).
+For an exhaustive list of configuration variables and their descriptions, see the [configuration file reference]({%link docs/reference/configuration-file.md%}).

 ## Upgrading from 0.2.x to 0.3.x